-Prerequisites: HD 218, Cognitive Development: How Children Learn or equivalent course work in theories of cognitive development, and HD 282, Social and Political Contexts of Human Development, or HD 360, Advanced Studies in Diversity (or equivalent course work in anti-bias and bicultural issues), and Ed 220, Elementary Curriculum Workshop: Introduction to Developmental Curriculum and Science (may be taken concurrently).
+Prerequisites: HD 520 Cognitive Theory into Practice or equivalent course work in theories of cognitive development, and HD 282 Social and Political Contexts of Human Development, or HD 360 Advanced Studies in Diversity (or equivalent course work in anti-bias and bicultural issues), and Ed 220 Elementary Curriculum Workshop: Introduction to Developmental Curriculum and Science (may be taken concurrently).

-Current work with children in elementary school settings is strongly recommended.
+Access to classrooms in elementary school settings is required.